MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Start-CMContentDistribution.md

 ```

 ### -ApplicationName

-Specifies an array of application names.
+Specify an array of application names to distribute.

+By default, Configuration Manager also distributes the content for dependent applications.
+To disable this behavior, use the **DisableContentDependencyDetection** parameter.

 ```yaml
 Type: String[]